 - Ambrosia Fruit Salad - It's always nice to have a sweet and creamy fruit salad with all the heavy dishes at the Thanksgiving dishes.
 This one is always a crowd favorite.

 - No Mushroom Green Bean Casserole - You'll never make this classic side dish any other way after trying this recipe.
 No creamed soups and no mushrooms!
 Made with canned green beans and a sour cream sauce.

 - 1 can (40 oz) sweet potatoes/yams drained well

 - 1 large egg

 - 4 tablespoons butter melted

 - 1 sleeve Ritz crackers (about 30 crackers)

-Heat oven to 350 degrees.
-Spray a 8-inch baking dish with cooking spray.
+- Heat oven to 350° F. Spray an 8x8-inch baking dish with cooking spray.
+Set aside.

-- In a small mixing bowl add the crushed crackers with the brown sugar and melted butter.
-Stir together until it resembles wet sand.
-Sprinkle evenly over the sweet potato layer in the baking dish.
+- In a small mixing bowl add the crushed crackers, brown sugar and melted butter.
+Stir together with a fork until it resembles wet sand.
+Sprinkle it evenly over the sweet potato layer in the baking dish.

-Bake for 20-25 minutes.
+- Bake for 20-25 minutes.
 Top will be lightly toasted and internal temperature should be 165° F.Let the sweet potato casserole cool for 5-10 minutes before serving.